noahehall/theBookOfNoah/linux/cmdline.md

     echo do this stuff
     ;;
   *)
-    'echo do this if no match'
+    echo 'do this if no match'
     ;;
 esac
 ```